 For the best results, our therapists will combine a variety of treatment options, including:

 - Alcohol rehab program

 - Neurofeedback therapy program

 - Trauma therapy program

-At Phoenix Rising Recovery, our mental health experts will help you to manage the signs of addiction for a drug-free life.
+At Phoenix Rising Recovery, our mental health experts will help you to manage the signs of addiction so that you can achieve a drug-free life.
 Addiction can control your life if you let it.
 So be proactive in seeking out medical treatment and contact Phoenix Rising Recovery for help today.